 For the last several years, I went to the gym twice a week to power through cardio and weight sessions.
-I usually coupled a spin class with Body Pump or a general weight routine.
+I would couple a spin class with Body Pump or a weight routine.
 What started out as a great way to keep in shape devolved into an overall annoyance with my fellow humans.
-I recently ranted about it in a New Year’s Anti-Resolution post.
+I ranted about it in a New Year’s Anti-Resolution post.
 In summary, I decided to quit the gym and work out at home.
-However, I never bothered to actually describe what that entailed.
+However, I never described what that entailed.

 In a nutshell, I decided to refocus on body weight exercises and outdoor activities.
-I found a great body weight workout routine over at Nerd Fitness (a personal favorite website for health and well-being).
+I found a great body weight routine over at Nerd Fitness (my favorite site for health and well-being).
 I also came across a great article outlining a workout based on the six upper body movements.
 Using both as templates, I devised an at-home workout routine that maintains proper strength without investing in bulky equipment.

-Minimal equipment is one of the driving forces here.
-In the past, I invested in heavy gym equipment, but they always ended up on Craigslist because I either outgrew them or lost interest in specific exercises.
-This time around, I asked myself, “What’s the bare minimum I can get away with without sacrificing quality?”
+Minimal equipment was a driving force.
+In the past, I invested in heavy equipment which always ended up on Craigslist because I either outgrew the units or lost interest in specific exercises.
+This time around, I asked myself, “What is the bare minimum I can use without sacrificing quality?”
 That’s how I discovered the wonderful world of calisthenics and body weight routines.
 Screw machines, all I needed was a few cheap pieces of basic equipment (chair, weighted bar, resistance bands, and a door frame pull-up bar).

 Using the weighted bar (15 lbs) and resistance bands, I can do most of what I did in the gym on various machines (rows, curls, overhead press, etc.).
 From there, I use the pull-up bar for pull-ups (shocking) and the chair for dips.
 The rest are just simple body weight exercises like push-ups, squats, and lunges.
 Easy breezy.
 Here’s the full routine, doing 3 sets of 10 reps each: